ctokheim/protocol/README.md

 # Protocol

 This code is meant to perform basic plots for driver gene prediction methods that specifically report a p-value.
 It generates plots for overlap with various gene lists (CGC, cancer genome landscapes, kandoth et al. pancan12, and tamborero et al. pancan12 high confidence drivers), p-value qq plot, average number of non-silent mutated driver genes per sample, and number of significant driver genes per cancer type.
+This is a work in progress, and suggestions are appreciated.

 ## Installation